 James E. Spain Family Law School Student Aid Endowment

-This scholarship provides six awards to assist continuing part-time students.
+This scholarship provides eight awards to assist continuing part-time students.

 John Winters Memorial Fund